osrf/ariac-docker/README.md

 Please, follow [these instructions](https://docs.docker.com/engine/installation/linux/ubuntu/) and install `Docker CE`.

+Continue to the [post-install instructions](https://docs.docker.com/engine/installation/linux/linux-postinstall/) and complete the "Manage Docker as a non-root user" section to avoid having to run the commands on this page using `sudo`.

 ## Preparing the workspace

 Team configuration files must be put into a folder with the name of the team.